 Many companies want to hire employees in Costa Rica, but are unsure of how to navigate payroll within the country.
 Via makes hiring Costa Rican talent and building your global team seamless.
 Our easy-to-use platform helps you manage the local HR processes for benefits, payroll, background checks, and more.
 We have a local team of lawyers and on-the-ground experts that understand compliance as you expand abroad and help you draft strong employment contracts

-As your employer-or-record/entity in Costa Rica, Via assumes full responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.
+As your employer-of-record/entity in Costa Rica, Via assumes responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.